 This gym is a little larger than the Marcy, but it should still be pretty doable in most homes.
 It requires a floor space of about 4′ x 6′, with a little added room for comfort during use.

 Users all agree this gym is surprisingly easy to assemble.
-Most have it up and functional within an hour.
-The instructions make sense and all necessary tools are included.
+Most have it up and functional within an hour and the instructions make sense and all necessary tools are included.

-The Powerline BSG10X would make a great home gym for seniors looking for a more extensive weight training experience.
+Overall, the Powerline BSG10X would make a great home gym for seniors looking for a more extensive weight training experience.
+See full review.

 #4 Bowflex Blaze Home Gym